TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- maybe try with disappearing (replacing) the old streak number if another one begins after all events are gone

+- brighten the blue for shield damages too
 - fix shield icon positioning
 - Show excessive damage with indicators
 - Show blue without shield icon if we're just destroying PED
 - it's not showing total damage for viewed character if we kill ourselves with a nade
+	- try recording it because it doesn't always work

 - Increase the distance offsets proportionally to font size